kxopa/ciREST/README.md

-# ciREST
+# ciREST v0.0.1 (Alpha)

-RESTful server using CodeIgniter framework
+Based in CodeIgniter v2.2.0, uses concepts to RESTful and methods MVC to create strong applications.

 TODO!